xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 - Babel automatically selects the shortest path by latency.
 - Babel is extremely simple to configure.

-But they don't recommend you to use Bird's builtin Babel support, since it doesn't support selecting path by latency.
+But they don't recommend Bird's built-in Babel support since it doesn't support selecting paths by latency.

 You are persuaded, removed the OSPF configuration, and installed Babeld.
 Soon each of your nodes is getting Babel routes.
 You waited for a few minutes.
-No sign of catastrophe.
+No sign of catastrophe yet.

 But you do notice that Bird isn't announcing the routes via BGP.
 The Telegram guys instigated you to enable the `learn` option of Bird's kernel protocol: